sauce-code/cuckoo/README.md

 ## Build instructions

-Compile the project in root directory using
+Compile the project using:

     mvn install

 You can find the compiled standalone jar here:

-    cuckoo-app\target\cuckoo-app-1.12-jar-with-dependencies.jar
+    cuckoo-app/target/cuckoo-app-1.12-jar-with-dependencies.jar

 To run it, see description above.

-You can also find gui only, tui only and uci only versions here
+You can also find gui only, tui only and uci only versions here:

-    cuckoo-gui\target\cuckoo-gui-1.12-jar-with-dependencies.jar
+    cuckoo-gui/target/cuckoo-gui-1.12-jar-with-dependencies.jar
-    cuckoo-tui\target\cuckoo-tui-1.12-jar-with-dependencies.jar
+    cuckoo-tui/target/cuckoo-tui-1.12-jar-with-dependencies.jar
-    cuckoo-uci\target\cuckoo-uci-1.12-jar-with-dependencies.jar
+    cuckoo-uci/target/cuckoo-uci-1.12-jar-with-dependencies.jar

 For those, you don't need to add any parameters to run them.